deconst/deconst-docs/developing/architecture.rst

 When a change is merged into the live branch of the :term:`control repository`:

-1. A Travis CI build executes the asset :term:`preparer` on the latest commit of the repository.
+#.
+A Travis CI build executes the asset :term:`preparer` on the latest commit of the repository.
 Stylesheets, javascript, images, and fonts found within the ``assets`` directory are compiled, concatenated, minified, and submitted to the :term:`content service` to be fingerprinted, stored on the CDN-enabled asset container, and made available as global assets to all metadata envelopes.
-2. The git clone of the :term:`control repository` on each worker host is updated by running `script/deploy --tags control`.
+#.
+The git clone of the :term:`control repository` on each worker host is updated by running ``script/deploy --tags control``.
-3. Each :term:`presenter` is restarted to include the latest mapping changes.
-This can be done by running `script/ansible -m service -a 'name=deconst-presenter@1 state=restarted'`, repeating with each pod name.
+#.
+Each :term:`presenter` is restarted to include the latest mapping changes.
+This can be done by running ``script/deploy --tags restart -e 'presenter_restart=true'``.

 Lifecycle of a Content Repository Update
 ----------------------------------------